solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Results from the query are displayed.](media/02_02_aggregate_02.png)

-3. Keep in mind that the `ANY_VALUE` is the selection of an non-null item from the group, and does not act the same if you did the full `group by` clause:
+3. Keep in mind that the `ANY_VALUE` is the selection of an non-null item from the group, and does not act the same with the full `group by` clause:

     ```sql
     select